Reading for graduate students

 covers all the basics, and it makes a good reference for all of the common things you'd like to do in LaTeX.

 LaTeX, as it turns out, is a deep rabbit hole.
-(In fact, it's Turing-complete.)
+(It's Turing-complete.)
 When you're ready for your black belt in TeX-fu, Donald Knuth's

 TeXbook